 There are many places of interests for Historians and tourists alike including memorabilia museums and architecture dating back to the 14th century.
 Tourists can follow the “Saltire Trail”, a road route which passes by various local landmarks and places of historical interest.
 This is a highly popular tour but with the roads dating so far back they were not designed with coaches or any transport in mind, this is why road traffic accidents are not unheard of in this area.

-They include a wide range of injuries.
+A lawyer in Athelstaneford will see many injuries.
 If you have visited a doctor about your injuries, and the accident was not your fault, then you may have a legitimate claim to file.
 Some injuries are so serious that you will need to be taken directly to an Accident and Emergency Department from the scene by ambulance.
 You may also have received emergency first aid at the scene from a paramedic on board the ambulance.
 Some people are given pain relief to make them more comfortable.

 Other people are taken to the Accident and Emergency Department by a friend or member of the family.
 Or they may have gone home thinking that they felt all right and then realised that an injury was worse than they thought.
 Some broken wrists, sprained ankles and concussions are dealt with like this.Open Claim Calculator

 You can start by calling Accident Advice Helpline and explaining that you have been involved in a car accident in the Athelstaneford area.
-Then have a go at the 30 second test.
+Then have a go at the 30-second test.
 It will give you an idea about whether your claim is likely to be successful or not and is really easy to complete.
 Just answer some simple questions about your injuries and about who was at fault for the accident.

 Call us now on 0800 689 0500 or 0333 500 0993 to talk about your claim.